EPA for State and Local Governments

 -

-Local Governments Reimbursement Program: In the event of a release (or threatened release) of hazardous substances, EPA may reimburse local governments for expenses related to the release and associated emergency response measures.
-The Local Governments Reimbursement (LGR) Program provides a "safety net" of up to $25,000 per incident to local governments that do not have funds available to pay for response actions.
+The Local Governments Reimbursement Program provides a "safety net" of up to $25,000 per incident to local governments in the event of a release (or threatened release) of hazardous substances.
 Learn whether you are eligible, what the requirements for reimbursement are, and how to apply for reimbursement.

 -